Jack Nicholson: 1970–1989: Stardom and acclaim

 In 1982, Nicholson starred as an immigration enforcement agent in The Border, directed by Tony Richardson.
 It co-starred Warren Oates, who played a corrupt border official.
 Richardson wanted Nicholson to play his role less expressively than he had in his earlier roles.
 "Less is more", he told him, and wanted him to wear reflecting sunglasses to portray what patrolmen wore.
 Richardson recalled that Nicholson worked hard on the set:

 He's what the Thirties and Forties stars were like.
 He can come on the set and deliver, without any fuss, without taking a long time walking around getting into it.
 "What do you want?
 Okay."
 And he just does it straight off.
 And then if you want him to do it another way on the next take, he can adapt to that too.

-Nicholson won his second Oscar, an Academy Award for Best Supporting Actor, for his role of retired astronaut Garrett Breedlove in Terms of Endearment (1983), directed by James L. Brooks.
+Nicholson won his second Academy Award for his role of retired astronaut Garrett Breedlove in Terms of Endearment (1983), directed by James L. Brooks.
 It starred Shirley MacLaine and Debra Winger.
 McGilligan claims it was one of Nicholson's most complex and unforgettable characters.
 He and MacLaine played many of their scenes in different ways, constantly testing and making adjustments.
 Their scenes together gave the film its "buoyant edge", states McGilligan, and describes Nicholson's acting as "Jack floating like a butterfly".

-Nicholson continued to work prolifically in the 1980s, starring in such films as: The Postman Always Rings Twice (1981); Reds (1981), where Nicholson portrays the writer Eugene O'Neill with a quiet intensity; Prizzi's Honor (1985); Heartburn (1986); The Witches of Eastwick (1987); Broadcast News (1987); and Ironweed (1987).
-Three Oscar nominations also followed (Reds, Prizzi's Honor, and Ironweed).
+Nicholson continued to work prolifically in the 1980s, starring in such films as: The Postman Always Rings Twice (1981); Reds (1981), where Nicholson portrays the writer Eugene O'Neill with a quiet intensity; Prizzi's Honor (1985), Heartburn (1986), The Witches of Eastwick (1987), Broadcast News (1987), and Ironweed (1987).
+He received three Oscar nominations for Reds, Prizzi's Honor, and Ironweed).
 John Huston, who directed Prizzi's Honor, said of Nicholson's acting, "He just illuminates the book.
 He impressed me in one scene after another; the movie is composed largely of first takes with him."
-In the 1989 Batman movie, Nicholson played the psychotic villain, the Joker.
+In Tim Burton's 1989 superhero film Batman, Nicholson portrayed the Joker opposite Michael Keaton as the title character.
 The film was an international smash hit, and a lucrative deal earned him a percentage of the box office gross estimated at $60 million to $90 million.
-Nicholson said that he was "particularly proud" of his performance as the Joker: "I considered it a piece of pop art", he said.
+Nicholson said that he was "particularly proud" of his performance as the Joker, calling it "a piece of pop art".
+The role became one of the defining performances of Nicholson's career and was widely considered to overshadow Keaton's Batman, with film critic Roger Ebert noting that audiences sometimes had to remind themselves not to root for the Joker.